hazeb91/proxyfinder/README.rst

-Proxy Finder is a finder and tester of proxies.
+Proxy Finder searches and checks the validity of proxies.

 * Free software: MIT license